 Exhibit 2: People, Process, & Technology Challenges of a Global S&T Process

-Implementing a global S&T process facilitated by a global, enterprise-grade platform can resolve many of these challenges, and provide additional key benefits including reduced administrative burden, process transparency, accuracy and reliability.
+Implementing a standardized customer segmentation model facilitated by a global, enterprise-grade platform can resolve many of these challenges, and provide additional key benefits including reduced administrative burden, process transparency, accuracy and reliability.

-The second part of this series will talk about the best practices for implementing a global S&T process and platform.
-Stay tuned.
+Learn about the best practices for implementing a global S&T process and platform in the second part of this series.